 7. Once it finds the key, expand it to look for the folder called 26.
 Here’s the full path to the key:

-9. Click Add button and type Everyone in the text box.
+9. Click the Add button and type Everyone in the text box.
 If it’s already there, then simply allow Full Control permission for Everyone.
 Click Apply then OK.

 10. Run the downloaded file as administrator.